Anxiety

 Burnout

-As girls, many high-achievers learned early that approval came from being good — agreeable, responsible, and self-sufficient.
-Their parents could relax knowing they didn’t have to “worry” about them.
+As children, many high-achieving girls learned that approval came from being “good” — agreeable, responsible, and self-sufficient.
+Parents could relax knowing the “easy child” required less worry.

-Psychologists sometimes call this “good girl syndrome.”
-It looks like success and perfection on the outside, but on the inside, it creates disconnection from your true feelings and needs.
+Psychologists often call this good girl syndrome.
+Learn more about understanding these childhood patterns.
+Outwardly, it may look like success and perfection, but inside, it creates disconnection from your feelings and desires.

-If you spent years tuned into what others expect, answering “What do I actually want?” can feel impossible.
-Many ambitious women excel in careers and relationships but struggle to identify what will truly satisfy and fulfill them.
+Spending years focused on others’ expectations makes answering “What do I actually want?” feel impossible.
+High-achieving women often excel professionally and personally but struggle to identify what truly satisfies them.

-The shift is moving from being the “responsible one” for everyone else to being truly responsible to yourself.
+The shift is from being responsible for everyone else to being truly responsible to yourself.

 If you’ve spent years being the “easy one,” therapy can help you stop being so hard on yourself, find balance, and live from a place of clarity and self-compassion.